My computer geek blog is at www.bluecog.com

 I use Mozilla Thunderbird for email at home.

 I use Microsoft Outlook for business email and scheduling.
 Despite the fact that there are a lot of links to free and open source software here, I'm not a Microsoft-hater.
 I do like some of their products and development tools.
 Most of the development work I have done has been on Microsoft operating systems, from MS-DOS to Windows 7.
+I am running Windows 10 on a PC at home, but not doing any development work on that one yet.
 Nonetheless, I am glad there are alternatives for situations where the Microsoft solution is too expensive or just plain overkill for the task.
 I do prefer simple and effective solutions regardless of the tools used.

 SlickRun is a program launcher that I have been using to navigate faster in Windows.
 It helps you spend less time reaching for the rodent.
 Keyboard commands, once you memorize them, are almost always faster than using the mouse.
 I also tried Launchy but preferred SlickRun.